dimkauzh/webzen/README.md

 Feel free to explore the example provided in this repository to better understand how Webzen works and how you can create your own Go-powered web applications.

+## Documentation
+The documentation for Webzen is available at https://github.com/dimkauzh/webzen/wiki.

 ## License
 This project is licensed under the GPLv3 License - see the LICENSE file for details.